Cesena FC: Cesena F.C.

 In July 2018, after the bankruptcy of the main football team of the city, A.C.
-Cesena, a group of local businessmen acquired Romagna Centro and proposed to rename it to Cesena F.C., to act as a phoenix club.
+Cesena, a group of local businessmen acquired Romagna Centro and proposed to rename it Cesena F.C., to act as a phoenix club.
 However, the image rights of A.C.
 Cesena were acquired later.
-The club played a friendly match against Romanian club Universitatea Cluj in 2018–19 pre-season.
+The team played a friendly match against Romanian club Universitatea Cluj in the 2018–19 pre-season.
 In July 2018, Romagna Centro announced that the youth sector would train with former A.C.
 Cesena players.
-However, the club was later known as Cesena F.C., and was assigned to Group F of 2018–19 Serie D.
+However, the club was later known as Cesena F.C., and was assigned to Group F of the 2018–19 Serie D.

-Cesena FC

 The club was renamed Cesena Football Club.

-In the 2019–20 season, the club competed in the Serie C's Girone B.
+In the 2019–20 season, the club competed in Serie C's Girone B.

-In 2023–24 season, Cesena secured promotion to the following season's Serie B as Serie C Girone B champion.
+In the 2023–24 season, Cesena secured promotion to the following season's Serie B as Serie C Girone B champions.